 What I’m talking about is rooting for your team, or child at a sporting event.
 Team spirit!
 Cheering loudly and passionately.
 Wearing team colors.
 Hanging banners and having spirit nights.
 Not where you are screaming at your kid and telling them everything they did wrong, but loudly cheering, “Go team!, Go (insert child’s name).
-And I’m not talking about little kids here, but high school!
-Is it wrong for homeschool teams to be cheered by their fans?
+And I’m not talking about little kids here, but high school.
+Is it wrong for fans to cheer for their homeschool teams?
 Now I’m not talking about teams that are like recreation ball, but ones that are competitive school ball.
 Although I don’t see a problem cheering loudly for either one!

 I see it everywhere.
 The teams we played against used to be so passionate and so were we.
 It was so much fun!
 Everyone cheered their hearts out.
 Jumping up and cheering when the basket went in.
 Everyone holding their breath and letting out a collective yell at the buzzer beater.
 Stomping on the bleachers.
-The teams actually asking the fans to get louder when we got quiet.
+Teams actually asked the fans to get louder when we got quiet.
 It was fun!
 Win or lose the games were fun and both teams were still friends at the end of the game!
 And now you could hear crickets chirp.
-You barely hear a golf clap when we win or when a good shot is made.
+When we win you barely hear a golf clap.

-Suddenly, over the past two years, we have started being told it’s not Christ-like to cheer.
-Parents are being pulled aside or given dirty looks when they cheer.
-Our kids and athletes are told the same thing and team spirit is about non-existent.
+They told us it’s not Christ-like to cheer.
+They pull cheering parents aside or give them dirty looks.
+Team spirit is almost non-existent.
 Hardly anyone cheers anymore, whether it’s a simple “Go team!” or “Make good passes!”
 Why is that?
 What has happened?
 Aren’t Christians allowed to be passionate about their lives and enjoy things?
 Doesn’t God want us to enjoy things?
 Is this another form of Christians bullying other Christians?
 Or has the world just made us too afraid of everything?
 What does this say to the parents that are new Christians, new homeschoolers, or non-Christian parents?
 Does it say that Christians or homeschoolers aren’t allowed to have fun?
 I really want to know.

 I know what it’s saying to the parents that are not returning to our sports because of this.
 They are leaving because it’s not any fun and they wanted their kids to have the experience of a school team.
 A huge part of a teenager’s life is that experience.
 The experience of having something to root for, to cheer for.
 Being part of something bigger than themselves and friendships.